The Iron Lady: Wonderfully, Conservatively Subversive

 If you’re teaching your kids about Santa, you’re afraid that your children will meet one of those kids in school or on the playground.
-You know the kind: the ones who purposefully burst the holiday bubble ...
+You know the kind: the ones who purposefully burst the holiday bubble by telling ...

 Scholastic's One-Sided 'Occupy' Coverage

 Michelle Malkin has been writing about Scholastic’s lop-sided coverage of the “Occupy Wall Street” movement:

 Scholastic Inc. is a nearly century-old educational publishing company that distributes books, magazines, and other teaching materials through the schools.